 Progesterone is a hormone released by the ovaries.
 It prepares the lining of the womb for conception each month.
-It also regulates the monthly cycle.
+It also regulates the menstrual cycle.

-During perimenopause progesterone levels bounce around, but decrease over time.
-These changing progesterone levels can contribute to abnormal menstrual periods and menopausal symptoms.
+During perimenopause, progesterone levels bounce around, but eventually decrease over time.
+These changing progesterone levels can contribute to your abnormal menstrual periods and menopausal symptoms.

-After menopause progesterone levels continue to decline until they settle at a lower level.
+After menopause, progesterone levels will continue to decline until they settle at a lower level.

 Hormone therapy progesterone is often called progestogens.
 There are different forms of progestogens women can take.

-Women who have had a hysterectomy do not need to take a progestogen - as the lining of the womb can not built up.
+Oestrogen can cause the lining of your womb to build up - this increases your risk of cancer.
+By taking progesterone, you are stopping this build up from happening, therefore lowering your overall risk.
+Women who have had a hysterectomy do not need to take a progestogen - as the lining of the womb can not build up.

 Women who have a mirena coil do not need a progestogen prescription.
 This is because the mirena coil slowly releases the hormone levonorgestrel - a synthetic form of progesterone.
 Some women who have a mirena have told us they suffer with less severe menopause symptoms.

 Body identical hormone replacement therapy is the gold standard for care.
-The molecular structure of the body identical HRT is the same as the progesterone in your body.
-For progesterone the body identical form is ‘micronised’ progesterone (Utrogestan).
+The molecular structure of the body identical HRT is the same as the natural progesterone in your body.
+For progesterone, the body identical form is ‘micronised’ progesterone (Utrogestan).
 Micronised progesterone is made from yams.

 Body identical progesterone has fewer side effects than other synthetic forms - taking it is simply topping up your own hormones.
 Body identical progesterone is available on the NHS, and through private providers.